axlan/robopenguins-blog/_posts/2025-11-11-traffic-light-costume.md

 I powered everything from a USB battery pack.
 I had a large one that reported nearly no drain after running for a couple of hours.

 Once assembled, I started noticing power-related issues.
 The SD card would often fail to be detected.
 After debugging, I realized the VIN pin on some Arduino Nano boards couldn't supply enough current for the GPS and SD card.
 Something in the onboard power conditioning couldn't handle the load.
-Powering the SD and GPS directly from the USB 5V line fixed the issue (note: powering devices this way can bypass onboard protection and should be done with awareness of the risks).
+Powering the SD and GPS directly from the USB 5V line fixed the issue.

 [<img class="center" height="50%" width="50%" src="{{ site.image_host }}/2025/traffic_light/power_thumb.webp">]({{ site.image_host }}/2025/traffic_light/power.jpg)